 BORROWER: Nacional Financiera, S.N.C.
-(NAFIN) GUARANTOR: United Mexican States AMOUNT: US\$1,000 million equivalent Terms: Repayment in 15 years, including 3 years of grace, at the standard variable rate Objectives: The proposed loan would support the Government of Mexico's Financial Sector Restructuring Program (FSRP), which is designed to: (a) restore the solvency and soundness of Mexico's banking system, restructure banks, and improve confidence in the financial system; (b) reform the accounting standards and prudential regulations for banks, and strengthen supervision to prevent future recurrence of systemic problems; (c) improve discipline in the provision of liquidity by the Banco de Mexico (Central Bank); and (d) initiate reforms in development bank lending, accounting practices and regulation of financial groups, and the deposit protection system.
-DESCRIPTION: The loan will support actions to: (a) improve discipline and manage systemic risks in the provision of liquidity support by the Central Bank and resources from development finance entities; (b) determine the health of the banking system, inclusive of diagnostic studies, with the assistance of independent auditors, of banks and financial groups intervened by the former National Banking Commission (CNB) and the newly merged National Banking and scheme for deposit protection.
+(NAFIN) GUARANTOR: United Mexican States AMOUNT: US\$1,000 million equivalent TERMS: Repayment in 15 years, including 3 years of grace, at the standard variable rate Objectives: The proposed loan would support the Government of Mexico's Financial Sector Restructuring Program (FSRP), which is designed to: (a) restore the solvency and soundness of Mexico's banking system, restructure banks, and improve confidence in the financial system; (b) reform the accounting standards and prudential regulations for banks, and strengthen supervision to prevent future recurrence of systemic problems; (c) improve discipline in the provision of liquidity by the Banco de Mexico (Central Bank); and (d) initiate reforms in development bank lending, accounting practices and regulation of financial groups, and the deposit protection system.
+DESCRIPTION: The loan will support actions to: (a) improve discipline and manage systemic risks in the provision of liquidity support by the Central Bank and resources from development finance entities; (b) determine the health of the banking system, inclusive of diagnostic studies, with the assistance of independent auditors, of banks and financial groups intervened by the former National Banking scheme for deposit protection.